rlaboiss/autopsypy/README.md

 ### Specifying the conditions

-The Code component, which can be placed in any routine of the experiment, must contain, in its section “Begin Experiment”, the following code:
+The Code component, which must be placed in a separate routine located at the very beginning of the experiment, must contain, in its section “Begin Experiment”, the following code:

 ```python
 from autopsypy import AutoPsyPy